6 Hotel Chains That Treat Your Dog Like an Actual Guest

 Emily Hochberg

-Emily Hochberg is Travel Bulletin's Travel Editor, and has over 15 years of experience covering transportation, hotels, luxury, destinations, family travel, and lifestyle.
-In addition to Travel Bulletin, her byline has appeared in National Geographic, Travel + Leisure, Food & Wine, The Los Angeles Times, and The Points Guy, among many others.
-She was also previously the Senior Travel Editor at Business Insider.
+Emily Hochberg is Travel Bulletin's Editor, and has 15+ years of experience covering transportation, hotels, luxury, destinations, and family travel.
+She was previously Senior Travel Editor at Business Insider.
+Her byline has appeared in National Geographic, Travel + Leisure, Food & Wine, The Los Angeles Times, and The Points Guy.